ThompsonJonM/react-express-temp/README.md

 # Create React Express App

+- MUST NPM RUN START FROM THE SERVER SIDE, NOT THE CLIENT

 ## About This Boilerplate

 This setup allows for a Node/Express/React app which can be easily deployed to Heroku.